How Does Functional Play Enhance Cognitive Development in Children: A Guide for Parents

 Building blocks

 Building blocks and puzzles are another type of play that help children develop their cognitive abilities.
-With building blocks, kids can work on improving their hand eye coordination while learning about shapes and colors at the same time.
+With building blocks, kids can work on improving their hand eye coordination while learning about shapes and colors at the same time as well as participating in creative play.

 Puzzles provide an opportunity for them to think critically as they try to figure out how all the pieces fit together.